6. Sedimentation

 Figure 89 – Consolidated desert dunes (Namibe, Angola).

-Aeolian deposits consist of dunes formed by rather fine grained sand and characteristically have large scale cross-bedding, which refers to the internal arrangement of the sedimentary layers being formed by minor beds or laminae inclined to the principal bedding planes.
-Deposition takes place on the downwind side and, at the base, the cross strata sets have a low angle, but upwards the dips increase to over 10º.
+Aeolian deposits consist of dunes formed by rather fine grained sand and characteristically have large scale cross-bedding That is, their internal arrangement is constituted by minor layers or laminae inclined to the principal bedding planes, with deposition taking place on the downwind side.
+At the base, the cross strata sets have a low angle, but upwards the dips increase to over 10º.

 Figure 90 - Consolidated coastal dune (Magoito, Portugal).